kb-dk/ds-solr/nested-corpus/README.md

   checking.
 It is for making the resulting JSON debuggable.
 Available as standard module for most linux distros.

+No attempts has been made to transform the TEI letter stuff.
+I can do that at a later stage.

 ## Encoding details

 ### Relators